 Step by Step towards a Better Future

 For the last years the Government of Georgia has undertaken substantial reforms of its justice sector and achieved significant progress in the probationary system, supported largely through diverse programs financed by the European Union.
 However, the country is still lacking a sufficient number of complementary rehabilitation services that would give former inmates and probationers a full-fledged second chance for their way back to society and the job-market.
 In 2014 – 2016 Hilfswerk International together with IDP Women Association “Consent” introduced, with EU-funding, a successful integrative training and support model for reintegration in the Georgian region of Shida Kartli, through which more than half of the 150 beneficiaries trained found jobs or started their own business.
-Under the second phase of the EU4Justice Program (since 2015), the model will be further expanded to other regions of Georgia in cooperation with the National Probation Agency of Georgia under the Ministry of Corrections, the Center for Crime Prevention under the Ministry of Justice as well as the Ministry of Education.
+Under the second phase of the EU4Justice Program (since 2015), the model was further expanded to other regions of Georgia in cooperation with the National Probation Agency of Georgia under the Ministry of Corrections, the Center for Crime Prevention under the Ministry of Justice as well as the Ministry of Education.

 - 2-3 month VET training courses at an Integration Center in Gori and in collaboration with colleges in Kutaisi and Zugdidi on various professions (e.g. carpenter, car mechanic-electrician, cook)